bongkokwei/voltage-ctrl/README.md

-# Multi-Channel Power Supply Controller
+# Multi-Channel Voltage Controller

 A Python class for controlling voltage and current outputs across multiple channels via serial communication with an Arduino-based DAC system.

 ## Overview

-`PowerSupplyController` provides a clean interface for setting voltages and current limits on multiple power supply channels simultaneously.
+`VoltageController` provides a clean interface for setting voltages and current limits on multiple channels simultaneously.
 It communicates with an Arduino over a serial port using a 12-bit DAC to precisely control output parameters.

-This controller was originally developed for controlling thermal phase shifters in photonic integrated circuits (specifically, a 4-tap FIR filter chip), but can be adapted for any multi-channel power supply application using similar hardware.
+This controller was originally developed for controlling thermal phase shifters in photonic integrated circuits (specifically, a 4-tap FIR filter chip), but can be adapted for any multi-channel voltage supply application using similar hardware.

 ## Hardware Requirements

 - Arduino with 12-bit DAC capability
 - Serial connection (USB or RS-232)
-- Power supply hardware capable of receiving DAC control signals

 ## Installation